voussoir/voussoir.net/voussoir.net/writing/master_of_my_domain/master_of_my_domain.md

 Although I run regular backups, I don't include my whole Software folder in the backup routine because I already keep all the portable zips and installers backed up separately.
 The only items of value in the install directory are config files, most of which are not highly personalized and I don't mind losing either.

 But, there are a few programs which I've heavily configured and I'd hate to start from scratch with them.
 Sublime, Putty, and WinSCP for example.
-For those I wrote a script [backup_folder.py](https://github.com/voussoir/cmd/blob/master/backup_folder.py) which uses [rarpar.py](https://github.com/voussoir/cmd/blob/master/rarpar.py) to create highly compressed archives with a datestamp in the filename.
+For those I wrote a wrapper around WinRAR, [rarpar.py](https://github.com/voussoir/cmd/blob/master/rarpar.py), which I use to create highly compressed archives with a datestamp in the filename.
 Because the `__latest` files will be included in duplicate, you might think it'd waste a lot of space, but with a Solid archive and a very high dictionary size, that duplication causes no extra disk usage.

 ## Dealing with uncooperative software